-The file named “figures” under the folder of “Codes” in the Github repository shows how this figure can be obtained.
+In these simulations, n1=1 and n2=3, L= 1, ∆Gc = 1 whilst various values of φ (1, 0.375, 0.25 and 0) were used.The file named “figures” under the folder of “Codes” in the Github repository shows how this figure can be obtained.

 Above we showed that if two pathways take over the role of a single pathway, this has the effect of introducing a variable stoichiometry n(X).
 From this we infer that having multiple pathways should enable an organism effectively to regulate its pathway stoichiometry.
 Figure S8 therefore shows the variation of the flux of ATP synthesis with the force ratio for four values of the stoichiometry n.
 Again the ATP synthesis flux is best for high stoichiometry at low X and for low stoichiometry at high X. As when we varied the phenomenological stoichiometry at constant degree of coupling, the lines do not all intersect at a single point.
 The implication is that it should make sense for the cells to shift their stoichiometries from 4 to 3, to 2 and then 1 as indicated by the line labelled ‘gear’ in the figure.
 The organism should do this by activating one pathway and suppressing all the others, again to prevent futile cycling.
 The strategy corresponds to ‘automatic discontinuous gear shifting’ between integer gears settings, which differs from the ‘variomatic’ strategy, which is continuous.